portableant/museologi.st/projects/screens.md

 The solution for this project cost £845 - the screen was about £800, Pi about £40 and fixtures about £5.
-Set up for the screen took a couple of hours due to the trickiness of getting the machine to [connect to Eduroam](https://www.instructables.com/Access-Eduroam-on-a-Raspberry-Pi-in-Cambridge/) within the museum's estate (at the point of install, the museum network had not been upgraded) and getting it to stay connected to the wifi.
+Set up for the screen took a couple of hours due to the trickiness of getting the machine to [connect to Eduroam](https://www.instructables.com/Access-Eduroam-on-a-Raspberry-Pi-in-Cambridge/) within the museum's estate (at the point of install, the museum network had not been upgraded) and getting it to stay connected to the Wi-Fi.

 ![Setting up Screenly on my macbook](../images/2019/10/screenlySetUp.jpg)